-After the revolution began and guillotine was used, women sometimes cut their hair short around the neck to represent those who were beheaded as the condemned were ordered to have their hair cut before their execution.
-In fact, the style on the street was fashionable enough to take the gruesome name of “Guillotine Coiffure.”
+After the revolution began and guillotine was used, women sometimes cut their hair short around the neck to represent those who were beheaded.
+Apparently, the condemned were ordered to have their hair cut before their execution and the style on the street was fashionable enough to take the gruesome name of “Guillotine Coiffure.”
 There was also the coiffure à la Titus of the bals des victimes (victims’ balls), which reputedly took place after the Reign of Terror and was popular with women.

-The bergère from previous years remained fashionable, but it had a smaller brim, and before the end of Louis XVI’s reign in 1792, women’s hat began to be tall in style similar to the man’s stove-pipe top hat of the late 1800s, as shown.
-This style was high enough to require mechanical contrivances to secure them in place.
+The bergère from previous years remained fashionable.
+However, it had a smaller brim.
+Before the end of Louis XVI’s reign in 1792, women’s hat began to be tall in style similar to the man’s stove-pipe top hat of the late 1800s.
+This style, shown below, was high enough to require mechanical contrivances to secure them in place.
 Besides their high crowns, these women’s hats also had broad brims and were often garnished with floral decorations.

 Starting in 1795, women’s fashions began to follow the classical ideals of the Greeks and the Romans, and it extended to hairstyles as well.
 Curls were worn over the forehead and ears, and loose buns or knots were created at the back of the head.
 When Napoleon Bonaparte began to reign in 1804, the variety of women’s hats was bewildering.
 One of the most unusual hats at this time was a huge bonnet with an enormous visor — stiffened from whalebone or wire — and tied securely under the chin.
 Large feather plumes often garnished these large visor hats and cascaded over them.
 Additionally, a woman’s hair was worn in a Grecian style: cut short, curled, and tied in the back with velvet bands.